JCentercreation/javiercarrilloblog.com/_posts/2022-06-15-SwiftActors.markdown

     - All access to the state goes through the actor.
     - The actor ensures mutually-exclusive access to its state.
 This means that no other execution can access the actor state.

 But what really is an Actor?
 Well is another type in swift, and brings all the capabilities as all of the named types, having methods, properties, initializers, the can conform to protocols and can be augmented with extensions. **Actors are reference types**, like classes.
-What an actor does is first yo isolate the data from the rest of the program and then ensure synchronized access to that data.
+What an actor does is first to isolate the data from the rest of the program and then ensure synchronized access to that data.
 Lets see how to implement actors in our example:

 <style>.hljs-built_in{color: #B281EB;}.hljs-tag{color:#DABAFF;}.hljs-selector-class{color:#DABAFF;}.hljs-variable{color:#DABAFF;}.hljs-builtin-name{color: #B281EB;}.hljs-function{color:#6BDFFF;}.hljs-emphasis{font-style:italic;}.hljs-literal{color: #B281EB;}.hljs-class{color:#6BDFFF;}.hljs-title{color:#6BDFFF;}.hljs-deletion{color:#DABAFF;}.hljs-number{color: #D9C97C;}.hljs-selector-id{color:#DABAFF;}.hljs-selector-tag{color:#FF7AB2;}.hljs-type{color:#ACF2E4;}.hljs-template-variable{color:#DABAFF;}.hljs-quote{color:#7F8C98;}.hljs-meta{color:#B281EB;}.hljs-params{color:#ACF2E4;}.hljs-strong{font-weight:bold;}.hljs-symbol{color:#FF8170;}.hljs-attribute{color:#DABAFF;}.hljs-regexp{color:#DABAFF;}.hljs{padding:0.5em;display:block;color:#E0E0E0;}.hljs-addition{color:#FF8170;}.hljs-comment{color:#7F8C98;}.hljs-name{color:#DABAFF;}.hljs-bullet{color:#FF8170;}.hljs-link{color:#DABAFF;}.hljs-keyword{color:#FF7AB2;}.hljs-string{color:#FF8170;}.hljs-section{color:#6BDFFF;}</style>